swork/digraph-animator/README.md

 ### Containers

-A JSON schema object MAY be contained in an enclosing container object.
+A JSON schema object (other than Extension) MAY be contained in an enclosing container object.
 A schema object MAY NOT itself serve as a container object.

 A container object may have the string "ref" as a key.
 If a schema object is contained in an enclosing container object AND that